 3. You’re Only Shopping Sale

-After more than ten years of cleaning out and reorganizing wardrobes with private clients, I know you will end up saving thousands of dollars over the years if you invest in better basics and use sales to discover a hidden treasure, or to add fun, novelty pieces.
+After more than a decade of cleaning out and reorganizing wardrobes with private clients, I know you will end up saving thousands of dollars over the years if you invest in better basics and use sales to discover a true deal, a hidden treasure, or to add fun, novelty pieces.

 See How to Mix High and Low Fashion and How to Look Stylish on a Budget.